HNDRXX: Future Drops Second Hip Hop Album In Two Weeks, Third One Coming?

 Nonetheless, Future talked about the second project on Beats 1 Radio with Zane Lowe earlier this week.
 In the interview, Future said the album is his most personal to date.

-He said he held nothing back and Future adds that this is what “Honest” should have been.
-“Honest” was his 2014 album that underwhelmed on the charts, due to the pressures to become pop.
-Future said as much in the interview and the “HNDRXX” album.
+He said he held nothing back and Future added that this is what Honest should have been.
+Honest was his 2014 album that underwhelmed on the charts, due to the pressures to become pop.
+Future said as much in the interview about the HNDRXX album.

-Also in the interview, Future said “HNDRXX” completes his persona, Future Hendrix.
+Also in the interview, Future said HNDRXX completes his persona, Future Hendrix.
 He wanted to open up and not hold anything back.

-Otherwise, the “Future” album featured a more upbeat theme with thuggish lyrics and the artist having a party on the mic.
+Otherwise, the Future album featured a more upbeat theme with thuggish lyrics and the artist having a party on the mic.
 The reviews for last week’s album were mixed.
-Regardless,

 Regardless, Future released a video for “Super Trapper” yesterday, which is a song on the self-titled album.

-Meanwhile, this latest album release features more deep cuts, rhythm and singing.
+Meanwhile, this latest album release features more deep cuts, rhythm, and singing.
 Thus, signifying the range of the Atlanta rapper.
 In the Beats 1 interview, Future said both albums are different head spaces.

 One of the hottest topics on either album is Future’s infamous ex-fiancee, Ciara.
-On “HNDRXX,” he calls out his ex and Russell Wilson‘s current wife Ciara during the song “My Collection.”
+On HNDRXX, he calls out his ex, and Russell Wilson’s current wife, Ciara during the song “My Collection.”
 It is one of many indirect references that Future makes to his past love.

 Ciara.. wassup sis????? #HNDRXX ???? shuuu. pic.twitter.com/dXV066WlcV